 “It was hard to connect that games were an actual field that could be a career,” he says.
 “At iD Tech, I met kids, teenagers, and instructors who all had the same feelings as me, which opened my eyes to those possibilities.”

-Jonathan began at iD Tech held at MIT in 2007, where he took a video game creation course.
+Jonathan began at iD Tech in 2007, where he took a video game creation course.
 He spent the following two summers at the same location, taking three courses each year, diving deep into game modding and 3D game design with Unreal Engine.
 His time at iD Tech taught him not only the ins and outs of video game development, but also the problem solving and critical thinking skills needed to stay on the cutting edge of advancing technology.

 Awesome camp instructors were a vital part of making Jonathan’s camp experience memorable.
 “My instructor always encouraged me and he had a great attitude; it helped motivate me and gave me confidence in my abilities,” says Jonathan.